Osiris-zou/CMQS-DEIM/README.md

 ## Environment

-The exact historical package freeze used for the reported runs was not preserved.
-The included environment.yml and requirements.txt therefore describe a reference software stack.
-This limitation and the recommended procedure for recording future environments are documented in docs/environment.md.
+The exact historical package freeze used for the reported experiments was not preserved.
+The included `environment.yml` and `requirements.txt` therefore describe a compatible reference software stack rather than an exact frozen environment.

+For future reruns, `scripts/export_environment.sh` can be used to record a complete Conda environment, Python package freeze, and system information.
+See [docs/environment.md](docs/environment.md) for details.

 ## Quick start